huggingface/blog/sdxl_jax.md

 print(f"Compiled in {time.time() - start}")
 ```

-TODO: put the output time here
+This took about three minutes the first time we ran it.

-Once the code has been compiled, inference will be super fast.
+But once the code has been compiled, inference will be super fast.
 Let's try again!

 ```Python
 start = time.time()